James Arness in ‘Gunsmoke’.

 - On air: 1965-1969

-Before there was the Secret Service, there was James West and Artemus Gordon, a gunslinger and inventor, respectively.
+Before the Secret Service, there was James West and Artemus Gordon, a gunslinger and inventor.
 The characters in the show "The Wild Wild West" served under Ulysses S. Grant to keep the peace and thwart evil in the rough-and-tumble American West.
 Because of the series' spy nature, equipped with disguises and gadgets, critics have likened it to the James Bond of the West, as noted by Neil Genzlinger in the New York Times obituary of Robert Conrad, who played Jim West.

 #12.
 Gunsmoke